Drama (graphic novel): Summary

-The main character of Drama is Callie Marin, a grade seven student, major theatre enthusiast and member of the Theatre Tech Department's stage crew at Eucalyptus Middle School.
-In the first scene, she is walking home with her friends Greg and Matt Solano – who are also brothers – where she confesses her feelings for Greg, an upperclassmen baseball superstar and one of her best friends.
+Callie Marin is a member of the Theatre Tech Department's stage crew at Eucalyptus Middle School.
+In the first scene, she is walking home with her best friends Greg and Matt Solano – who are also brothers – where she confesses her feelings for Greg, an upperclassman baseball superstar.
 Greg responds by blushing and saying that Callie "is cool, but..."
 And Callie says that the girl, Bonnie Lake, that Greg recently broke up with was stuck up and a drama queen.
 Much to Callie's delight, she shares a kiss with Greg.
-At school, Callie joins the meeting of the stage crew, led by Mr. Madera and student stage manager Loren, announcing the upcoming production of the fictional Civil War-era romantic musical Moon over Mississippi with her as returning set designer and is excited to implement her plans.
-She envisions an exploding cannon for the play; although, there are doubts from her peers about its feasibility.
+At school, Callie joins the meeting of the stage crew, led by teacher Mr. Madera and student stage manager Loren, announcing the upcoming production of the Civil War-era romantic musical Moon over Mississippi.
+Callie is the set designer for the play and is excited to implement her plans.
+She envisions building a cannon prop that simulates an actual cannon firing, despite doubts from her peers about the cannon's feasibility.
 Later on, Callie meets identical twin brothers Justin and Jesse Mendocino.
-Justin is eager to try out for the musical, but Jesse is too shy.
+Justin is eager to try out for the musical, but Jesse is too shy to try out.

 The next day, Callie goes to the mall with Jesse and Justin, where she shows them a book about set designs and describes her love for theatre production and her dreams for the future.
 As they wait for the twins' father to pick them up, Jesse and Justin sing one of the songs from the musical.
-Callie is shocked by their talent and propositions them to join the musical.
-Jesse rejects Callie's suggestion; however, he accepts her follow-up offer to work on stage crew with her.
-The next day at school, Callie's friend Matt, a lighting crew member for the musical and Greg's younger brother, angrily confronts her and she is confused over his sudden aggression.
-She then proceeds to sit with Justin during lunch, where he shares that he is gay (though he is slightly embarrassed when he does), and although Callie is initially shocked, she supports him nonetheless.
+Callie is shocked by their talent and encourages Jesse to audition.
+Jesse rejects Callie's suggestion, but when she offers him a position on the stage crew, he accepts.
+The next day at school, Matt, who is supervising the lighting for the musical, angrily confronts Callie; she is confused by his sudden aggression.
+Callie and Justin eat lunch together.
+Justin reveals to Callie that he is gay.
+Callie is initially surprised, but she quickly accepts him.